The Clamshell Nebula

 If I were to tackle this target again, I’d be tempted to forego the SII/OIII aspect, and just aim to get a very high signal-to-noise ratio with the Ha channel.
 As it stands, it’s a really tricky target with an OSC set-up from a city centre.
 It may be a more realistic approach with full Mono, and definitely with darker skies!

-I don’t have time for a full processing walkthrough this time, but the first steps are the same as I followed for The Wizard Nebula.
+I don’t have time for a full processing walkthrough this time, but the first steps are the same as I followed for the Wizard Nebula.
 The main difference came after running DBXtract to make an SHO image from the Ha/OIII and SII/OIII data.
 The SII/OIII channel was so weak / noisy in comparison to the Ha/OIII, I just couldn’t get a high quality result.
 So, I decided to try something new.
 I used NarrowbandHueCombination to mix together the Ha, SII, and OIII channels produced by DBXtract.

 Check the image below to see the settings I used.
 I used red at Contribution 100 for the Ha channel; but Contribution 0.5 for both OIII (blue) and SII (green).
 This made the stronger Ha channel much more dominant.
 The end result isn’t as colourful as I’d initially planned, but the actual image quality was higher, in that it wasn’t ridiculously noisy.